Information on the next WLC Webinar is coming soon!

 CERPs

-This session been approved for 2.0 L-CERPs in the area of Physiology and Endocrinology.
+This session was approved for 2.0 L-CERPs in the area of Physiology and Endocrinology.

 The Washington State Lactation Collaborative (WLC) has been accepted by the International Board of Lactation Consultant Examiners® (IBLCE®) as a Preferred Provider for the listed Continuing Education Recognition Points (CERPs) programme.
 Determination of CERPs eligibility or CERPs Provider status does not imply IBLCE’s endorsement or assessment of education quality.
 As a Preferred Provider, WLC attests that it complies with the WHO Code and subsequent WHA resolutions.